onborn/onborn-react-native/packages/billing/README.md

 serialized purchases, cancellation recovery, StoreKit restore synchronization, server validation hand-off, and transaction finishing.
 Host apps keep only their paywall UI and entitlement-driven navigation.

+Always pass the returned `billingAdapter` directly to `useOnbornOffering` or `useOnbornPaywall`.
+Do not replace it with `undefined` while `connected` is false; native operations already wait for the store connection internally.

 The package owns the Onborn API URL.
 Configure credentials and user context once through `Onborn.init`; hooks and adapters do not accept an API key.